BladeRunnerJS/brjs-site/_posts/2013-11-12-topiarist.md

 ### topiarist.inherit

 In javascript, multiple inheritance is usually achieved by copying functionality over from the parent and topiarist does this too.
-It will however check to see if there is a semantic clash, and throw an error if there is, and it also records the fact that your class has inherited from a parent in order to allow `isA` queries to work against multiply inherited parents as well as interfaces and the single inheritance chain.
+It will however check to see if there is a semantic clash, and throw an error if there is.
+It also records the fact that your class has inherited from a parent in order to allow `isA` queries to work against multiple inherited parents as well as interfaces and the single inheritance chain.

 In order to make clear what I mean by 'a semantic clash', let me give you an example:

-Class Foo has a method foo.
-This means that the 'foo' action has a meaning in the context of things of type 'Foo'.
-If 'Bar' and 'Baz' both inherit from 'Foo' and neither overrides the 'foo' action, and then finally MyClass multiply inherits from 'Bar' and 'Baz', then there is no problem, because the 'foo' action on MyClass has a single semantic meaning - it works by virtue of the fact that MyClass is a 'Foo', and the meaning of the 'foo' method is the 'Foo' meaning.
+Class `Foo` has a method `foo`.
+This means that the foo action has a meaning in the context of things of type `Foo`.
+If `Bar` and `Baz` both inherit from `Foo` and neither overrides the `foo` action, and then finally MyClass multiple inherits from `Bar` and `Baz`, then there is no problem, because the `foo` action on `MyClass` has a single semantic meaning - it works by virtue of the fact that `MyClass` is a `Foo`, and the meaning of the `foo` method is the `Foo` meaning.

-If 'Bar' were to override 'foo', then there would still be no problem, because the 'foo' method MyClass would inherit from 'Bar' would be appropriate for it being a 'Bar' and a 'Foo', and since 'Baz' doesn't specify any behaviour different to that required by 'Foo', it's appropriate for 'Baz' too.
+If `Bar` were to override `foo`, then there would still be no problem, because the `foo` method `MyClass` would inherit from `Bar` would be appropriate for it being a `Bar` and a `Foo`, and since `Baz` doesn't specify any behaviour different to that required by `Foo`, it's appropriate for `Baz` too.

-If 'Bar' *and* 'Baz' were to provide implementations of 'foo', then there would be a problem, because topiarist has no way of knowing if the 'Bar' concept of 'foo' is applicable to 'Baz'es or if the 'Baz' concept of 'foo' is applicable to 'Bar's.
+If `Bar` *and* `Baz` were to provide implementations of `foo`, then there would be a problem, because topiarist has no way of knowing if the `Bar` concept of 'foo' is applicable to Baz'es or if the `Baz` concept of 'foo' is applicable to Bars.
 Topiary will detect this and throw an error if you try to inherit in this case.

 ### topiarist.mixin

-Inheritance is almost always a little risky, since it usually involves some level of encapsulation-breaking, where the childs dependency on the parent is at a deeper level than the parents public api.
+Inheritance is almost always a little risky, since it usually involves some level of encapsulation-breaking, where the childs dependency on the parent is at a deeper level than the parents public API.
 This provides opportunities for the childs state to clash with the parents state.

-One way of avoiding this is to receive behaviour (I might use the term 'inherit', but not everyone agrees that is correct usage) from a mixin.
+One way of avoiding this is to receive behaviour (I use the term 'inherit', but not everyone agrees that is correct usage) from a mixin.
 Mixins are intended as slices of functionality that can be added to a class, without any possibility of the state of the mixin clashing with the state of the receiving class.

 Conceptually, inheriting from a mixin means adding the mixins behaviour to your class, whereas inheriting from a superclass means *specialising* the superclass.